jerdog/auth0-blog/_posts/2018-09-06-developing-a-real-time-collaborative-editor-with-nodejs-and-express.markdown

 });
 ```

-In the code above, replace the `instanceLocator` property with the one gotten after creating the TextSync instance.
-We'll use that to connect and interact with the TextSync instance we created previously.
-So, the next step is to create the TextSync editor, a few Configuration arguments are required to set this up.
-Specifically, the TextSync editor requires 3 arguments :
+> **Note:** In the code above, you will have to replace the value passed to the `instanceLocator` property with the one you have in your Pusher dashboard.
+The call to the `TextSync` function will use this value to connect and interact with the TextSync instance you created on Pusher.

+As you can see in the file above, you are calling `textSyncInstance.createEditor` to create the real-time, collaborative editor.
+Also, there are a few other things that you are passing to this function that you should know about:

-* docId : This is the ID of the document that will be loaded into the editor on creation.
-Previously, we created a slug which we use to create a unique URL.
-The function `document.URL.slice(document.URL.lastIndexOf("/") + 1)` gets the part of the URL after the last slash, e.g from the URL `localhost:3000/note/yajdzfr2w78`, it extracts `yajdzfr2w78` and that gets loaded as the `docId` into the editor on creation.
+* `docId`: This is the ID of the document that will be loaded into the editor on creation.
+Previously, you created a `slug` which you used to create a unique URL.
+The function `document.URL.slice(document.URL.lastIndexOf("/") + 1)` gets the part of the URL after the last slash (e.g., from the URL `localhost:3000/note/yajdzfr2w78`, it extracts `yajdzfr2w78`) and that gets loaded as the `docId` into the editor on creation.
 This is important because the `docId` enables other users join the same editing session.
 Essentially, all TextSync editors with the same `docId` belong to the same editing session.

-* element :  The DOM element that will contain the text editor.
+* `element`: This is the DOM element that will contain the text editor.
 This may be either a CSS selector or a reference to the element object.

-* authEndpoint : The URL of the endpoint on our server where the TextSync library can obtain authorization tokens.
-We'll see exactly how this works later on.
+* `authEndpoint`: This is the URL of the endpoint on your server where the TextSync library can obtain authorization tokens.
+You will see exactly how this works later on.

-There are also optional configuration arguments we use in our application :
+There are also optional configuration arguments you use in your application:

-* userName : A name to be displayed to other collaborators working in the same editing session.
+* `userName`: The name of the current user to be displayed to other collaborators working in the same editing session.

-* onCollaboratorsJoined : This function is called whenever a user joins this editing session,we'll add this user to the list of active users and update the UI accordingly.
+* `onCollaboratorsJoined`: This function is called whenever a user joins this editing session.
+You will use this function to add the new user to the list of active users and update the UI accordingly.

-* onCollaboratorsLeft : This function is called whenever a user leaves the editing session,we'll remove the user from the list of active users and update the UI accordingly.
+* `onCollaboratorsLeft`: This function is called whenever a user leaves the editing session.
+You will use this function to remove a user from the list of active users and update the UI accordingly.

-For a broader list of the TextSync configuration properties, visit the [docs](https://docs.pusher.com/textsync/reference/js)
+For a broader list of the configuration properties, visit the [official TextSync docs](https://docs.pusher.com/textsync/reference/js).

 ## Setting up Routes with Express
 In this section, we'll be focusing on the server-side of our application, let's dive in.